Updated June 30, 2019.

 - Many states and localities require you to obtain a painting or home improvement contractor license or registration before you begin operating your franchise.

-- You must purchase the hardware and proprietary software directly from CertaPro or its designated vendor.
+- You must obtain the CertaOne proprietary software solution directly from CertaPro and purchase the hardware from CertaPro’s designated vendor.

 9. Travel and Living Expenses While Training: $6,000 to $10,000